In honour of Father’s Day, we salute some of Toronto’s most famous fathers and the kids who were inspired to follow in their footsteps.

 MITCHELL AND ANDREW WIGGINS

 Andrew Wiggins is one of the hottest names in Canadian basketball these days.
-This Thornhiller just won his first NBA championship with the Golden State Warriors, and the apple doesn’t fall far from the tree.
+This Thornhiller won his first NBA championship with the Golden State Warriors in 2022, and the apple doesn’t fall far from the tree.
 His dad, Mitchell, was drafted in 1983 by the Indiana Pacers and, of course, played shooting guard as well before leaving the NBA in 1992.

 A FILMMAKING FAMILY